ELRabito/ExilePlayerCargoSavingFixes/README.md

-# PlayerBackpackSavesWeaponsWithAttachments
+# ExilePlayerCargoWeaponsWithAttachmentsSaving

-This fixes weapons saving their attachments inside player worn backpacks/uniform/vest.
+This fixes weapons saving their attachments inside player worn backpacks/uniform/vests.
 After relogging with fully kitted weapons stored inside player gear, the attachments are still attached to weapon instead of vanishing.

 I marked the single line code changes with "// Change here" in both files.
 (There are multiple in each, just search for: Change here)